-- (2) The local buckling of the outer steel section may be prevented by increasing the plate thickness.
-Alternatively, stiffener plate may be welded on the steel plate along the longitudinal direction of the column to reduce the effective width of the steel plate. - 3.2 Resistance of Cross Section - 3.2.1 Resistance to Compression - (1) The plastic design resistance to compression of a concrete filled tubular section with an encased steel section inside (refer to Figure 1.1(c)) should be calculated by adding the plastic resistances of its components:
+(2) The local buckling of the outer steel tube and partially encased steel section may be prevented by increasing the plate thickness.
+Alternatively, stiffener plate may be welded on the steel plate along the longitudinal direction of the column to reduce the effective width of the steel plate.

+3.2 Resistance of Cross Sections

+3.2.1 Resistance to Compression

+(1) The plastic design resistance to compression of a concrete filled tubular section with an encased steel section inside (refer to Figure 1.1(c)) or concrete encased steel section (refer to Figure 1.1(d)) should be calculated by adding the plastic resistances of its components:

+For CFST section:

-$$N{pl,Rd} = A_a f{yd} + A_c f{cd} + A_s f{sd} + A_e f{ed}$$ (3.1)
+$$N{pl,Rd} = A_a f{yd} + A_c f{cd} + A_s f{sd} + A_e f{ed}$$

+(3.1 (a))